-There are both external and internal things that can lead to brown staining on a child’s teeth.
+Both external and internal things can lead to brown staining on a child’s teeth.

-There are both external and internal things that can lead to brown staining on a child’s teeth.
+Both external and internal things can lead to brown staining on a child’s teeth.
 To know how to prevent them, and if it is already present, to eliminate it, it is important to know what the cause is.

 The following list can help you discover potential causes for the stains on your child’s teeth: